What is Monsterku?

 Monsterku introduces a treasury of ghosts from the South east Asia

-Regardless the specificity, cultural crossroad between neighboring countries including China,India,Vietnam,Japan as well as
+Regardless the specificity, cultural crossroad between neighbouring countries including China,India,Vietnam,Japan as well as

 This collision creates a treasury of intercultural belief of ghost and ghost stories.

 It is to no surprise that certain ghosts share a commonality with slight differences in versions from one culture to another.

 My grandmother is a storyteller.
 One of my fondest memories growing up was helping her in the kitchen while listening to her stories.
 Her narratives were based on popular folklore,tales and encounters passed down for generations.
 They were tales of magic and myth, function as a way of keeping me out of trouble by injecting warnings of consequences if i ever crossed the line.

 For instance,kids were warned to stop playing and be home before sunset or before going to bed, we were told to wash our feet to avoid nightmares.
 These cautionary warnings, most parents can be sure that me and other kids are safely at home and behave accordingly.